 We seek doctoral internship candidates who are committed to the science and practice of clinical psychology, and who appreciate how psychological science both informs and is influenced by clinical practice.
 Our program celebrates diversity, and interns from different racial, ethnic, cultural, geographic, religious, linguistic, gender expression, and sexual orientations who are interested in serving high-need and high-demand areas are encouraged to apply.
-Opportunities include working with adults across the life span and children and adolescents and contributing to the advancement of knowledge in the field.
+Opportunities include working with adults across the lifespan and children and adolescents and contributing to the advancement of knowledge in the field.
+Additionally, opportunities to offer mental health services in rural settings is also a feature of our training program.

 Our program’s clinical training methods are primarily experiential, under close supervision, and complemented by formal and informal didactic activities.
 Clinical supervisors provide supervision tailored to the intern’s abilities and training needs with the goal of increasing responsibility and independence throughout the internship year.
 The integration of science and practice is accomplished formally via trainings, seminars, case conferences, and Grand Rounds that emphasize empirically supported findings, and informally through role modeling and case-based literature reviews.